evandethier/global-alluvial-mining/README.md

 <br>

-We used Landsat satellite imagery to estimate how **suspended sediment concentration** has changed over time in the rivers affected by the recent mining boom.
+We built on our past work [^2][^3] and used Landsat satellite imagery to estimate how **suspended sediment concentration** has changed over time in the rivers affected by the recent mining boom.
 We compared mining periods to pre-mining reference periods and found major increases in almost every case.
+These changes likely help explain the widespread increases in river suspended sediment we identified in global rivers [^4].

 * * *